IgorKrupenja/zaino/README.md

 ### 0.2.0 (22nd January 2022)

 - Add proper app logo.
 - Made preliminary changes to support custom categories.
-This functionality is not yet exposed in the app, will be added in
+This functionality is not yet exposed in the app, will be added in [0.4.0](#roadmap).
 - Minor bugfixes.

-### 0.1.1 (4th November 2020)

-- Usability and styling improvements based on user feedback.
-- Added privacy and cookie policy.

-### 0.1.0 (15th October 2020)

-- Initial release 🚀

 [See full changelog](CHANGELOG.md).